april-org/april-ann/CHANGELIST.md

 ### Unstable changes

-- Added `ann.autoencoders.dae` class, in order to factorize the SDAE code.
+- Added `ann.autoencoders.ae` class, in order to factorize the SDAE code.
 - Added `trainable.train_holdout_validation` class, which in the future will replace current `trainable.supervised_trainer:train_holdout_validation` method.